joshuaeckroth/cse230-website/lecture/recursion.markdown

 too deep (generally it takes thousands or more recursive calls to overflow the stack).

+> One of our great features of our compiler is that it happens to turn
+> out that it is very easy to have a good recursive function in it.
+I
+> am very fond of them.
+They are hardly used by
+> customers.
+Nevertheless, it is very important that they are in.
+The
+> reason is that they give us possibilities that make the tool
+> inspiring. -- E. W. Dijkstra, 1962

 ## Picture-in-a-picture

 > **Tortoise:** That's the word I was looking for!
 "POPPING-TONIC" is what it's